infinyon/fluvio-client-capacitor/README.md

 <h1 align="center">Fluvio Capacitor Plugin</h1>
-<p align="center">Fluvio client for Capacitor Apps</p>

 This project is a mobile app plug-in written in HTML/JS/CSS with [Capacitor](https://capacitorjs.com) that shows you how to connect mobiles devices with Fluvio.
-Connecting and producing data directly to Fluvio lowers latency and reduces load on other backend services.
+Producing and consuming data directly to and from Fluvio lowers latency and reduces load on other backend services.

 Using this plugin allows your app to connect directly to a Fluvio cluster without the need for a backend.
 Under the hood this uses [fluvio-client-swift](https://github.com/infinyon/fluvio-client-swift/) for iOS.